Sustainability

 Representative Concentration Pathways (RCP6.0, 8.5), IPCC, 2014

-Centered on the Sustainability Committee, we are identifying the short-, medium-, and long-term climate-related risks and opportunities while referencing the results of scenario analyses and evaluating their criticality and financial impact.
-At the same time, we are studying specific measures for the identified risks and opportunities and managing the progress of our initiatives.
+Centered on the Sustainability Committee, we identify the short-, medium-, and long-term climate-related risks and opportunities to assess their materiality and financial impact, formulate specific measures against identified risks and opportunities, and manage the progress of such measures.

 Risks